sudoDeVinci/TV-head/README.md

 ### Hardware structure

-The wiring of the leds is the same as the original made by Vivian.
+The wiring of the LEDs is the same as the original made by Vivian.
 Don't fix what's not broken. an example can be seen below:
 <br></br>
 <img src='media/wiring.jpg' alt="MarineGEO circle logo" style="height: 400px; width:300px;"/>
 <br></br>